 Taste: Quite an explosion on the palate.
 Spicy.
 Nutmeg and cinnamon.
 Pepper.
 Brown sugar and walnut.
 Burnt caramel.
 Surprisingly woody for just seven years old.

-Value for money: Young and ferociously strong but at £48 a bottle there’s a lot of bang for your buck.
+Thoughts: Young and ferociously strong but at £48 a bottle there’s a lot of bang for your buck.

 At 67% a little water was needed to settle this monster down.
 Once the woody spice was tamed however, it became a sumptuous treat.
 Maybe not the most complex, but what it does, it does very well.